-If you've spotted a mouse or mouse droppings in your home, it can be worrying.
-Chances are, once you see one mouse, there’s usually an entire family wandering around!
+It can be a huge worry if you've spotted a mouse or mouse droppings in your home.
+And once you see one mouse, chances are, there’s an entire family wandering around!
 In this case, you'll need to know how to get rid of mice in your home safely and keep them out.
 Not only are they a nuisance, causing damage to your property, but they carry a host of diseases that can put your family's health at risk.

-So, now that you have unwanted visitors, how do you get rid of mice in your home?
 Knowing how to get rid of mice in your home might seem like a squeamish task, especially if you don’t want the conventional method of setting traps everywhere.
 But, there are safe and humane ways that are just as effective for eliminating mice.
 In fact, prevention is the key to deter mice from coming back.
 So if you don't want any unwanted rodents, follow these steps on how to get rid of mice in your home once and for all.

 1. Eliminate all points of entry